Angola

 PIT return due date

-Individuals only deriving employment income are not required to file tax returns, as the employment income tax is withheld at source by their employer.
+Individuals only deriving employment income are not required to file tax returns, as the PIT is withheld at source by their employer.

 Self-employed individuals should submit their annual tax return until the end of March, which shall discriminate all the income earned during the previous fiscal year.